Worried about a child or young person?

 How can I contact the Reporter?

 Depending on where the child or young person lives, you should contact the local Reporter.
-The telephone number and addresses of each office is available within our contact us section of our website.
+The telephone number and addresses of each office is available within the contact us section of our website.

 What will happen next?